madmachineio/docs/docs/overview/hardware/circuit-playgrounds.md

 ---
 title: SwiftIO Circuit Playgrounds
-description: SwiftIO Circuit Playgrounds is an all-in-one kit that is suitable to get started.
-You can get familiar with basic electronics and Swift programming.
+description: SwiftIO Circuit Playgrounds is an all-in-one kit to get started with electronics and programming.
+You can write Swift code to make devices work and interact with the physical world.
 ---

 # SwiftIO Circuit Playgrounds

 SwiftIO Circuit Playgrounds is a super easy-to-use starter kit for you.
-All modules are connected to the shield through stamps holes.
+All modules connect to the shield on the middle through stamps holes.
 You don't need to build the circuit.
 Just download the code and you can see the results immediately.

 Let's look at these modules in detail: